One of the things we have been asked about at lot over the years here at DVC is how to get video material from VHS tapes onto DVD discs.

 If you don’t have a suitable computer for the job, but you’d like to take advantage of all of the benefits that computer-based DVD creation can offer, a dedicated video PC could well be the best solution.

 At DVC we build a range of editing and DVD authoring systems, based on a variety of software and hardware packages.
+One of the benefits of dedicated systems is that they often feature in-built facilities for dealing with both analogue and digital video – you can just connect your video source directly to the PC, and you’re on your way.

 DVD writers and authoring facilities are built into all of our video PCs, so a DVC system is your best ready-made choice for all of your DVD creation requirements.

-The best blank discs that we have found, in terms of both problem-free writing and a long lifespan, are Verbatim’s DVD-Rs and DVD+Rs.
+The best blank discs that we have found, in terms of both problem-free writing and a long life span, are Verbatim’s DVD-Rs and DVD+Rs.
 DVD media is no longer expensive, so it makes sense to pay a little extra for a disc that’s going to last longer!